Automattic/jetpack/to-test.md

 ### Jetpack Onboarding

-_The following features are only enabled in the stagin in envrironment._
+_The following features are only enabled in the staging envirronment._

 We started allowing saving of a country field for the business address.
 Test with a **brand new site** that's not connected yet: